-Do you have a white powdery mildew on your pumpkin leaves?
+Do you have white, powdery mildew on your pumpkin leaves?
 You’re in good company; so do I. What causes white pumpkin leaves and how can you get rid of that powdery mildew on your pumpkins?
 Keep reading to find out more about treating powdery mildew on pumpkin plants.

 What Causes White Pumpkin Leaves?

-The reason we have a powdery mildew on our pumpkin leaves is because it is caused by a leaf infecting disease that is very common.
+The reason we have powdery mildew on our pumpkin leaves is due to a leaf-infecting disease that is very common.
 The name is, in fact, “powdery mildew” and is given to a group of diseases caused by related fungi.

 How to Get Rid of Powdery Mildew on Pumpkins

 While powdery mildew on pumpkins looks unpleasant, the good news is that a mild case isn’t fatal.
 That said, if left untreated, the disease will likely spread.
 Powdery mildew first appears as white, powdery spots.
 These spots gradually spread and a pumpkin that is severely affected may have a reduced yield, shorter growth time, and pumpkins with little flavor.
 Before learning about treating powdery mildew on pumpkins, it’s a good idea to learn a little about its life cycle.